 Tour the Ringling’s mansion Ca’d’zan, which means House of John.
 Stand on the patio overlooking the bay and pretend you are at one of the couple’s swinging parties where circus performers greeted guests.

 My favorite part is still the circus museum.
 Test your skills as a circus performer walking the tightrope, or stuff into a clown car.

 Leave plenty of time to view the 44,000-piece model of circus life by Howard C. Tibbals.
 Just like trying to watch three rings at once; you won’t know where to look first.

-Circus Sarasota.
-John Ringling made Sarasota a circus town, but sadly the Ringling Bros. and Barnum & Bailey Circus is no more.
-However, that doesn’t mean you can’t see a show in town under the red and white big top.
+John Ringling made Sarasota a circus town, but now the Ringling Bros. and Barnum & Bailey Circus is no more.
+However, that doesn’t mean you can’t see a show in town under the red and white big top!

 For the adventurous, take a circus arts class at the Sailor Circus Arena.
 Try the trapeze, or perhaps perfect your aerial silks.

-Paddle Through the Mangroves.
-Ok, so I did this with a bunch of other travel writers, but it would be a fun couples outing.
+Ok, so I paddled through the mangroves with a bunch of other travel writers, but it would be a fun couples outing.
 We kayaked through the bay first in search of manatee and as luck would have it, one swam right under my watercraft!

 The best part however, was floating under the tangled branches of the mangrove tunnels.
 The labyrinth of paths was originally cut to help mitigate mosquitos, but now, paddling through them is a popular thing to do for locals and visitors.

 Insider Tip: Take a guided tour from Kayaking SRQ.
 Owner Greg Gregory grew up with this water as his backyard, and it’s fun to hear his stories.